Elland Road

 David Batty: Leeds United’s Nineties Enforcer

-Many of you will probably remember Batty for his time at Leeds during the late 1990s and early 2000s as we qualified for the Champions League and embarked on a sensational campaign.
+Many of you will probably remember David Batty for his time at Leeds during the late 1990s and early 2000s as we qualified for the Champions League and embarked on a sensational campaign.

 However, Batty’s Leeds United career started long before this – indeed his first spell for us saw him come through our youth ranks and star for us between 1987 and 1993, scoring four goals in 211 games.